ADOPT FROM US!

 Steps To Take To Adopt a Pet from Juliet's House

 Take a look at our adoptable cats and dogs online or come visit us at one of our weekly adoption fairs.
 Spend some time with them and make sure it's a good fit.
 Keep in mind that shy animals might calm down once they're in a stable and loving home.
 The adoption center environment is stressful!

 Found a pet you're interested in?
 Great!
 There are two ways to complete an adoption application.
-You can fill out an online application or fill out a printed application.
+You can fill out an online application.
 If you complete the online application, it will be automatically emailed to a Juliet's House adoption volunteer when you complete and submit it.
-If you fill out a printed adoption application form, bring it to one of our weekly adoption fairs and give it to a Juliet's House staff member there.
 Please be aware that filling out an application does not reserve or hold the pet!